Knights of Columbus: Charitable giving

 The Knights of Columbus has donated more than $600 million to those with intellectual and physical disabilities.
 One of the largest recipients of aid in this area has been the Special Olympics, where the Knights have been involved since the first games in 1968.
 In 2023, the Knights donated more than $4 million to Special Olympics and helped organize and run nearly 4,000 competitions.

 After the Knights had donated more than 1,000 ultrasound machines to crisis pregnancy centers from 2009 to 2019, Anderson said, "Our ultrasound initiative is now the greatest humanitarian achievement in the history of the Knights of Columbus. ...
 We can, and I am confident that we will, save millions of unborn lives."
 Following the United States Supreme Court decision in Dobbs v.
 Jackson Women's Health Organization, Supreme Knight Patrick E. Kelly called on the order to increase their support for women facing unplanned and crisis pregnancies with the Aid and Support After Pregnancy (ASAP) initiative.
+This led to the 2,000th ultrasound machine being installed in August 2025.

 The Global Wheelchair Mission is an alliance of independent international organizations working to deliver wheelchairs and mobility assistance to people worldwide.
 In 2023, the Knights provided more than 11,000 wheelchairs to the Global Wheelchair Mission.

 The Knights also donate to the institutional church, including being a major donor to the United States Conference of Catholic Bishops and the Canadian Conference of Catholic Bishops.
 As of 2017, the Knights' Vicarius Christi fund has contributed more than $57 million to the charitable efforts of the pope.
 The Knights have supported the Vatican's news operation for decades.

 In the field of education, the Knights of Columbus have a number of scholarships and other programs for seminarians, veterans and students at the Catholic University of America, and at other Catholic colleges.
 Especially during World War I and World War II, the Order operated a number of "huts" to support troops serving in combat, regardless of race or religion.